Comparisons

 Pick Public if you want a self-directed brokerage with broad asset-class support — stocks, ETFs, Treasuries, alts, crypto — plus social features and IRAs.
 Public's range is genuinely wider than Slyce's, and self-directed control matters if you want to pick specific positions.

-Pick Slyce if you want spending to trigger ownership of brands you shop at, you'd rather not place orders manually, you need custodial accounts, or you're a parent in the 2025–2028 Trump Account window.
-The zero subscription compounds, and the spend-to-own mechanic is fundamentally different from active picking.
+Pick Slyce if you want spending to trigger ownership of brands you shop at, or you'd rather not place orders manually.
+The spend-to-own mechanic is fundamentally different from active picking — just note that on price, Public's base tier is free and Slyce is $9.99/month, so the reason to pick Slyce is the model, not the cost.

 If neither answer is satisfying, the two apps run side by side without conflict — Public for active asset-class diversification, Slyce for the spend-to-own layer.
 That's a legitimate setup.